Robotic Process Automation (RPA) is where software helps to automate traditionally repetitive, manual and labour-intensive back-office tasks.

 What Robotic Process Automation isn’t

-However, AI can be very disruptive, is typically more expensive and can take longer to implement than RPA because it requires you to understand a process in great detail and be able to build complex scenarios for the intelligent automation to work from.
+AI is typically more expensive and can take longer to implement than RPA.
+It also requires you to understand a process in great detail and build complex scenarios for intelligent automation to work from.

 Six business benefits of Robotic Process Automation